 Step 5: The AMF provides the ranging "constellation" information to the selected LMF(s).

-NOTE 1: The above procedure of providing ranging "constellation" information is optional.
-The LMF can have its own implementation specific means to determine ranging "constellations".
+NOTE 2: The above procedure of providing ranging "constellation" information is optional.
+The LMF can have its own implementation specific means to determine ranging "constellations".NOTE 3: An HPLMN can use steps 2-5 of this procedure to provide the LMF(s) of one or more VPLMNs with ranging "constellation" information and other ranging related configuration information, whereby the GMLC in steps 2-5 is the VGMLC and the HGMLC can provide the ranging "constellation" information and other ranging related configuration information via the NL3 reference point (as specified in TS 23.273 and which may need to be extended for this purpose) in an alternative step 1.

+NOTE 4: The LMF (via AMF) or AMF may provide ranging "constellation" information to a SL Positioning Server UE and the Target UE as part of their ranging configuration.

 Case 2: Target UE is out of coverage and at least one Reference UE is in coverage (i.e. partial coverage case)